 Michael Malec, Ph.D.

-Michael Malec is the Associate Director of the Center and a licensed clinical social worker.
+Michael Malec is the Associate Director of the Center and is a licensed clinical social worker.
 His clinical interests encompass a wide variety of psychological and social concerns including anxiety, depression, life transition, adjustment, and relationships.
 Originally from Pennsylvania, Michael received his Master of Social Work in Clinicial Social Work from Florida State University in 1986, and a Ph.D. in Counselor Education from the University of Florida in 2005.
 Prior to beginning as a full-time counselor at the Counseling Center in 1990, Michael worked in community mental health counseling in St. Augustine, and at a hospital inpatient psychiatric unit in Jacksonville.
 In his free time he enjoys physical fitness activities (e.g., swimming) and is an avid fan of all the Cleveland, Ohio pro sports teams.

 Steven Montesinos, M.A.